Language selection

 Prices

-Platinum prices experienced a moderate increase in the first half of 2021, peaking at an average of $US1,214 per troy ounce in May 2021.
-The price then decreased to US$945 per troy ounce by December 2021, which was lower than the price of $US1,091 per troy ounce in January 2021.
+Platinum prices experienced a moderate increase in the first quarter of 2022, peaking at an average of US$1,049 per troy ounce in February 2022.
+The price then decreased to US$869 per troy ounce by July 2022, before increasing to US$1,011 by December 2022.
+Prices were impacted by a combination of factors in 2022, which resulted in an overall decline in both supply and demand.

 line graph